Greater Abyssinia Baptist Church History

 The need to keep up with the maintenance of the Church, we were constantly upgrading all systems in our beautiful edifice.
 The years of 2007 thru 2010 were no different, even though we gave $10,000.00 to Selma University in Selma, Alabama and purchased an “Enlightenment System,” spending well over $75,000 during that span of time.

 All in all, with reference to the goodness and guidance of God, Greater Abyssinia Baptist Church has never been more blessed and achieved as much progress as it has over the past years.
-Truly the anointing of God has been given to our church and our fellowship, whereof, we are mighty-mighty glad.
-In the latter part of November 2013, Pastor Caviness, our Spiritual Leader, testified before the Historical Committee, our edifice is now in the process of being listed as a Historical Site.
+Truly the anointing of God has been given to our church and our fellowship, for this we are eternally thankful.

-In 2015, the church continued to progress in the nurture and admonition of the Lord.
-Once again, the gracious members of this great church rallied together to raise $110,000 to replace the roof on each of our buildings.
-This has been a grand effort from the eldest to the youngest contributing and fundraising with only $29,942.24 left to accomplish our goal.
+From 2015 - 2018, the church continued to progress in the nurture and admonition of the Lord.
+Once again, the gracious members of this great church rallied together to raise $110,000 to replace the roof on each of our buildings and much repair work was done to keep the Lord’s work moving.
+There was a grand effort from the eldest to the youngest contributing, fundraising and accomplishing our goal.
 God is great and worthy to be praised!

-This year, we will continue to “Maintain, Enhance, Promote and Exemplify the Church that Jesus Christ Established for the Salvation of All Mankind”.
-We will continue to praying intently and eagerly for the continued leadership and guidance of God in Christ Jesus with the inspiration, support and under girding of the precious Holy Spirit.
+As we enter into this New Year of 2020, we will continue to pray intently and eagerly for the continued leadership and guidance of God in Christ Jesus with the inspiration, support and undergirding of the precious Holy Spirit.
 Our hope is always incorporated in the words of Paul’s letter to the Romans, wherein, he said in chapter eight, the thirty-first verse “What shall we say to these things?
 If God be for us who can be against us?”
+The Greater Abyssinia Baptist Church is indeed “The Enduring Church founded on the Rock of Jesus Christ”.